The Armenian Gampr today

 domination instincts, and must learn normal human and dog social

-as an adult.
-This is the beginning of a sound-minded, tractable dog.
+an adult.
+This is the beginning of a sound-minded, reliable dog.
+A

 authority is possibly going to be a problem as an adult.
 Puppies